wernjie/ev3-chess-bot/docs/FIXING.md

 - Ensure that the webapp sees the AI's move completed successfully before the player makes a move.
 This means waiting for the robot to fully back up.

 If the EV3s have finished their move:
-- Ensure it's correct by matching the diagram shown on the bottom left.
+- Ensure the EV3 action is correct by matching the highlighted move at the bottom left.
 If not, you'll need to correct it manually.
 - Ensure the player has not made the next move.
-If so, you'll have to first undo the move, let the webapp proceed till it says "Waiting for player move" before redoing the move.
+If the player has made a move, you may tap "Skip Verification" to skip the AI move check.

 ---
 ## EV3 Program